Villain (album)

 Villain is the eighth studio album by American metalcore band Attila.
 The album was released on February 22, 2019.
-This is the first Attila album with new drummer Bryan McClure, after longtime drummer Sean Heenan left the band.
+This is the only Attila album to feature drummer Bryan McClure, who was the replacement for their previous drummer Sean Heenan who left the band in 2017.
+McClure was then fired about a year after this album's release following several rape and sexual misconduct allegations.